top of page

 The Baths, Spanish Town, North Sound

 The Baths of Virgin Gorda may be the British Virgin Islands most iconic stop.
 Large boulders extend into the water and form little pools otherwise known as baths.
-The tropical fish swim in and around the baths and there are many nooks and crannies to explore.
-A wonderful spot to explore and then grab lunch ashore before proceeding up north to the North (Gorda) Sound.
-Many cruisers and charterers spend a couple of days exploring the North Sound.
-And why not?
-On the west side, you will find the restaurants and bars of Leverick Bay.
+The tropical fish swim in and around the baths offering great swimming, snorkeling and exploring.
+Grab lunch ashore before proceeding up north to the North (Gorda) Sound.
+Many cruisers and charterers spend a couple of days exploring the North Sound with good reason.
+On the west side, you will find a variety of great restaurants and bars in Leverick Bay.
 Across the sound on the east side are the iconic Bitter End Yacht Club and Saba Rock.
 Around the corner is the spectacular Oil Nut Resort and Marina.
-Gawk at Richard Branson’s amazing place on Necker Island as you pass by.
-The North Sound is a great place to kite board and enjoy water sports of just about every variety.
-Finally, the North Sound is a great jumping off spot to sail to Anegada.
+As you sail by, you might even catch a glimpse of Richard Branson’s famous private retreat on Necker Island..
+The North Sound is also a playground for water sports, from kiteboarding to paddle boarding, and serves as the perfect jumping-off point for a sail to Anegada.

 Anegada